BRMatt/blog/source/archive/2014-02-14-setting-up-ssl-for-rails-development.markdown

 }
 ```

-This assumes you've dumped the SSL certs you generated using the gist instructions in
+This assumes you've dumped the SSL certs you generated earlier into
 `/etc/nginx/ssl`.
 The headers the location block set are as follows:

 * `Host $host:$server_port` - Unless you pass this header rails will try to use ssl over whatever port its server was started on
-* `X-Real-IP $remote_addr` - This passes the ip address of the visitor to rails
+* `X-Real-IP $remote_addr` - Does what it says on the tin
-* `X-Forwarded-Ssl` / `X-Forwarded-Proto https` / `X-SSL 1` - Trying to tell rails in every way possible that this connection is actually over https
+* `X-Forwarded-Ssl` / `X-Forwarded-Proto https` / `X-SSL 1` - This tells Rails to use the automatically use the https protocol on all links

-Apparently if you want to have wildcard subdomains with ssl you need to have a separate `server` block for each
+Apparently if you want to have wildcard subdomains with SSL you need to have a separate `server` block for each
-subdomain, which seems a bit lame, but I don't have time to investigate whether this is true.
+subdomain, though I don't have time to check whether this is true.